NY Presbyterian For Years Denied Easy Access to its Services For 9/11 Responders and Survivors

 NYP flatly denied that 9/11 responders and survivors are having problems, delays in accessing care, being forced to use their own insurance and pay out of pocket expenses and states that they were unaware of this problem.

-We know that that is not the case.
+We know that that was not the case.

-Just this past August 22nd , the NY Daily News in an article titled, “NYC hospital doesn’t take federal payments to treat sick 9/11 first responders” By Michael McAuliff.
+On August 22nd, 2021, the NY Daily News published an article titled, “NYC hospital doesn’t take federal payments to treat sick 9/11 first responders” by Michael McAuliff.
 You can view the article here.